 6 large eggs, separated

-Line a cookie sheet with parchment paper and spear your sweet potatoes with a fork.
-Cook sweet potatoes at 400 degrees F for 1 hour.
-Set aside until cool enough to handle.
-When cool, scape meat off skin with a large spoon and purée in blender or food processor.
-Set aside.
-Adjust oven heat to 375 degrees F.
+- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper and spear your sweet potatoes with a fork.
+Cook the sweet potatoes for 1 hour then set aside until cool enough to handle.
+When cool, scrape off the skins and purée the de-skinned potatoes in a blender or food processor.
+Set aside and adjust oven heat to 375 degrees F.

 - Remove from heat and add gruyère; stir until melted.
 Add sweet potato and mix well.
 Taste batter and add salt or pepper to your preference.
 Next, add egg yolks, one at a time, stirring after each addition.

-Beat egg whites with a pinch of salt until stiff peaks form.
+- Beat egg whites with a pinch of salt until stiff peaks form.
 Fold into sweet potato mixture.
-Pour into prepared dish and sprinkle remainder of parmesan cheese on top.
-Cook at 375 degrees F for 50 minutes, until top of soufflé is puffed like a dome and dark golden brown.
+Pour into the prepared dish and sprinkle remainder of parmesan cheese on top.
+Cook at 375 degrees F for 50-60 minutes, until top of soufflé is puffed like a dome and dark golden brown.
+The souffle is best warm out of the oven, but reheats well and leftovers never get missed at our house.